Regulating Onshore Petroleum Operations

 The following is an abridged version of the main points we discussed:

 Public consultation on this law is essential, but must be heard and extended.

 The new Government will not be able to deal with this law for many months.
 We encourage you to get diverse advice from experts knowledgeable about land rights, public consultation, environmental protection, emergency response, transparency and other areas.

 Consultation is different than socialization.
 In addition to telling people what this draft law intends to do, you should take their concerns on board and to modify the law to reflect them.
 ANPM justified some aspects of the law to La'o Hamutuk as “political decisions,” which technical staff cannot explain or change.
 Civil society groups are not technical experts, but we do provide political input based on people’s rights, needs, perspectives and experience.
-In a democratic state, public consultation is inherently a political process, and political leaders who make political decisions should listen to the public who put them into office.
+In a democratic state, public consultation is inherently a political process, and political leaders should listen to the public who put them into office.

 Project public consultations should implement Free, Prior and Informed Consent.